GavinMendelGleason/blog/entries/data_layout.md

 time-zone offset, and an arbitrary precision float for sub-second portions of the date.

-Further, the format is a string, which is far too large to represent the data contained, effeciently.
+Further, the format is a string, which is far too large to efficienty represent the data contained.

 In TerminusDB we deal with this simply by converting the number into a decimal encoding of the number of seconds since 1970 with an arbitrary